 Four major works contracts (construction of at-grade section, elevated section, feeder roads and bus depot) have already been signed and construction works started in Q2 and Q4 of 2017.
-The civil works progress of at-grade section, elevated section and feeder roads is less than 5%, except the Gazipur bus depot construction (Package 4), which accounted for 75% progress.
-The procurement of articulated bus and street lights (GEF components) is expected at the end this year and invitation for bids is expected in early 2019.
-To avoid further delay of the project and receive delivery of goods (buses and street lights) within project period, PIUs were requested to prepare the specifications and submit the draft bidding documents to ADB by October 2018 for review and no objection.
+The civil works progress of at-grade section progress is 58.72%, elevated section progress is 50.80% and feeder roads and the Gazipur bus depot construction (Package 4) have been completed.
+The BRT system's operational component to be implemented by the 4th implementing agency, Bus Rapid Transit Company Limited (BRTCL) functionalization has been delayed.
+Hence, the BRT procurement of articulated bus and streetlights (GEF components) is expected to proceed after BRTCL is staffed by the end of this year and also coordinated with the infrastructure completion timeline.